Common Freight Factoring Mistakes that can Bankrupt You

 Costly Unethical Trucking Tactics

-The global invoice or Accounts Receivable Factoring market is a $3 trillion market.
-Companies seeking cash flow from slow-paying customers with extended payment terms need alternative financing solutions.
+The global invoice or Accounts Receivable Factoring market is a $3 trillion market in 2022.
+However, trucking companies seeking cash flow from slow-paying customers with extended payment terms need alternative financing solutions.
 Bankers Factoring is proud to be the premier Invoice Factoring Company for Transportation companies seeking working capital.
-If your transportation company has any of the following problems, we can help:
+We specialize in freight factoring for your trucking business.

-- Slow Paying customer
+- Slow Paying customers

 - Commercial clients with extended terms